Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 How much does a full outdoor remodel cost in San Diego?

 Most estate‑level master plans land between $150k–$750k+ depending on materials (porcelain vs concrete pavers), kitchen/pergola complexity, driveway scope, lighting counts, drainage, and overlays/permits.
+Our budget tiers guide breaks this into $100k / $250k / $500k+ line items.

-What should I do first—front or back?
+What should I do first: front or back?

 We typically start with front/ROW (driveway, entry, drainage), then build the backyard living core, and finish with putting greens, planting, and lighting artistry.
+The front sets elevations and utility paths that the backyard depends on.

-Is porcelain worth it?
+Is porcelain worth the premium over concrete pavers?

-Do I need permits?
+Do I need permits for an estate-level remodel?

 How long does the process take?

 Design 2–4 weeks; permits/HOA 0–6+ weeks (scope dependent); build 4–12+ weeks across phases.
+Coastal or ROW projects add time for plan review and traffic control.

 Can you phase the project over time?